ironbar/arc25/docs/05_Solution_Summary.md

 #### Path 4.
 Frame ARC as a game and solve it with RL

 The idea is to frame ARC as a reinforcement learning problem.
-The system is given a new task and it needs to learn it as efficiently as possible.
+The system is given a new task and it needs to solve it as efficiently as possible.
 It is like playing a game, but instead of hitting buttons, it has to write code.
 The code generates an output that is evaluated against the ground truth and returns a score.

 Finding the right program is equivalent to finding the right trajectory to solve a game.
 Instead of actions, we write code, but the problem is the same.
-Wanting to solve a new task in ARC is the same as wanting to solve a new game.
 We can frame the problem as a reinforcement learning game with a very sparse reward.

 The challenge of ARC tasks is that the reward is very sparse, and standard RL methods do not work well in that setting.
 When rewards are very sparse we need to add tricks like hindsight experience replay, curiosity to promote exploration or access to human demonstrations.